-The maximum aggregate number of shares of our common stock that may be issued under the equity incentive plan is 3,750,000, which, except as provided in the plan shall automatically increase on January 1 of each year for no more than 10 years, so the number of shares that may be issued is an amount no greater than 15% of our outstanding shares of common stock and Exchangeable Shares as of such January 1.
-The equity incentive plan provides for the grant of, among other awards, (i) "incentive" options (qualified under section 422 of the Internal Revenue Code of 1986, as amended) to our employees and (ii) nonstatutory options and restricted stock to our employees, directors or consultants.
+The maximum aggregate number of shares of our common stock that may be issued under the equity incentive plan is 3,949,812, which, except as provided in the plan shall automatically increase on January 1 of each year for no more than 10 years, so the number of shares that may be issued is an amount no greater than 15% of our outstanding shares of common stock and Exchangeable Shares as of such January 1.
+The equity incentive plan provides for the grant of, among other awards, (i) "incentive" options (qualified under section 422 of the Internal Revenue Code of 1986, as amended) to our employees and (ii) non-statutory options and restricted stock to our employees, directors or consultants.

-Shown below is information as of December 31, 2016 with respect to the common stock of the Company that may be issued under its equity compensation plans.
+Shown below is information as of March 31, 2017 with respect to the common stock of the Company that may be issued under its equity compensation plans.

-Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted- average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders (1) 2,709,998 \$ 2.2031 1,040,002 Equity compensation plans not approved by security holders (2) Directors, Officers Employees Stock Option Plan (3) 164,574 0.0001 - Warrants granted to Directors 80,000 2.0000 - Broker Warrants 325,249 0.8905 - Total 3,279,821 3.590 1,040,002
+Plan Category (a) Number of securities to be issued upon exercise of outstanding options, warrants and rights (b) Weighted- average exercise price of outstanding options, warrants and rights (c) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders 2.700.000 Ф 2.2021 1 220 014 Equity compensation plans not approved by security holders (2) 2,709,998 \$ 2.2031 1,239,814 Directors, Officers and Employees Stock Option Plan (3) 164,574 0.0001 - Warrants granted to Directors 80,000 2.0000 - Broker Warrants (4) 380,682 1.2020 - Other Warrants Total 3,335,254 1,239,814

 (1) Represents the Company's 2016 Equity Incentive Plan and includes options to purchase an aggregate of 2,499,998 shares of our common stock granted to Mr. Al-Siddiq pursuant to his employment agreement subsequent to March 31, 2016 at an exercise price of \$2.20.
 In addition, during 2016, three other employees were granted options to purchase an aggregate of 210,000 shares of our common stock at an exercise price of \$2.24.
-The maximum aggregate number of shares issuable under the 2016 Equity Incentive Plan is 3,750,000.
-On January 1, 2017, the number of shares that may be issued under this plan were increased to 3,949,812, which is 15% of the outstanding shares of common stock and Exchangeable Shares as at the same date.